Quick Answer

 - Tree Inventory and Preservation Plan missing for lots with mature trees

-- site plan dimensions not matching architectural
+- site plan dimensions not matching architectural drawings

-- missing OBC SB-12 energy package
+- missing OBC energy compliance package under the 2024 Ontario Building Code

 - Additional Residential Unit applications missing the Fire Safety Plan or fire separation details on shared walls